 JUMP (Junior Undiscovered Maths Prodigies)

 Grade 5 and 7 learners from HA Jack School attend JUMP Maths classes at St Mary’s on Tuesdays.
 St Mary’s Senior School girls tutor these learners.

 Alma School, Limpopo

 Service trips to this disadvantaged and under-resourced school are undertaken annually by Senior School girls.
 They paint classrooms, teach art and crafts, and upgrade equipment at the school.
 This provides an opportunity for St Mary’s girls to give to the community, and for Alma School to benefit from this.

 Partnership with Waverley Girls’ High School

 St Mary’s has a mutually beneficial partnership with Waverley Girls’ High School.
-In 2015 many girls from Waverley attended desktop publishing, rhythmic gymnastics, modern dance, marimba, keyboard and swimming lessons.
+Girls from Waverley attend desktop publishing, rhythmic gymnastics, modern dance, marimba, keyboard and swimming lessons.
 Waverley girls also attend the annual St Mary’s Careers Expo.

 Partnership with HA Jack Primary School

 The Grade 6 and 7 St Mary’s girls assist the reading programme for Grade 3 pupils every week, to cultivate a love of reading.
 Learners from HA Jack Primary School also enjoy the annual Junior School concert.